edina/nbexchange/how_it_works.md

     .../history?course_id=$course_code&action=$action

-**GET**: returns list of actions, grouped by course, and then assignment
+**GET**: returns list of actions, grouped by course, and then assignment.

+(this was added for the grade-passback system in the Noteable service, and expanded to be of potential use by services.
+See the Handler docstring for more details on what data's listed.)

 Returns